ChandraCXC/iris-docs/markdown/threads/plot/index.md

-To co-plot, hold-down the Control key (Command key on Mac systems) and click on the SED names you wish to view, and then click the "Co-plot" button on the menu (to select all SEDs, simply click on the first SED, hold-down the Shift key, click on the last SED, and hit "Co-plot").
+To co-plot, hold-down the Control key (Command key on Mac systems) and click on the SED names you wish to view, and then click the "Co-plot" button on the menu (to select all SEDs, click on the first SED, hold-down the Shift key, click on the last SED, and hit "Co-plot").
 Here, we've selected M82 and NGC7714.
-The Viewer window updates with all SEDs selected for co-plotting.
-Each SED is plotted with a different color, and the color-coding and the names of the SEDs co-plotted are shown in the legend (which can be deleted with a mouse click).
-Note that the axis units may change after co-plotting; use the "Units" button in the upper-right corner of the SED Viewer if you wish to change the axes units in Co-plot mode.
+The Visualizer updates with all SEDs selected for co-plotting.
+Each SED is plotted with a different color, and the color-coding and the names of the SEDs co-plotted are shown in the legend <!--(which can be deleted with a mouse click)-->(which can be hidden by unchecking "View --> Show Legend" in the menu bar).
+Note that the axis units may change after co-plotting; use the "Units" button in the upper-right corner of the SED Viewer if you wish to change the axes units in co-plot mode.

 [![Iris Screenshot](./imgs/coplot3_units_changed_small.jpg)](./imgs/coplot3_units_changed.png)

-In co-plot mode, we can still access the metadata of each photometric point by right-clicking on it, and the Metadata Browser (that can be accessed by clicking on the "Metadata" button in the SED Viewer window) can be used to explore the distribution of data and metadata for all photometric points.
-In this case, the metadata and data of both SEDs are listed in the same window since we are visualizing two different SEDs.
+In co-plot mode, you can still access the metadata of each photometric point by clicking on it, and the Metadata Browser (that can be accessed by clicking on the "Metadata" button in the SED Viewer window) can be used to explore the distribution of data and metadata for all photometric points in the plotted SEDs.

-Data belonging to different sources can be selected easily using a boolean filter based on one of the metadata, which is added to the original metadata of each photometric point when the Metadata Browser is opened in co-plot mode.
-The second column of the metadata in the "Point metadata" tab of the metadata browser, named "b:SED", contains the name of the SED for each point, and can be used to extract subsets of points belonging to one SED using a simple boolean filter.
+### <a name="coplot-example"></a>Metadata Browser Example with Co-plotted SEDs

+In this example, we use the same NED SEDs "M87" and "NGC7714" from above.

-For example, if our SEDs are named "m82" and "ngc7714", the photometric points belonging to m82 can be selected by entering the boolean filter:
+Data belonging to different sources can be displayed easily by clicking on the SED ID in the left panel of the Metadata Browser.
+For example, if our SEDs are named "m82" and "ngc7714", the photometric points belonging to m82 can be shown by selecting the SED "m82" in the left panel.
+Only the rows belonging to m82
-"b: == 'm82'" in the "Type boolean expression" field of the Metadata tab of the Metadata Browser, and clicking on "Select points".
-The selected points (belonging to the m82 SED) will be highlighted in the window.
+will be displayed in the table.

 [![Iris Screenshot](./imgs/coplot4.jpg)](./imgs/coplot4.png)

 We can also create new SEDs with information from the co-plotted SEDs using the Metadata Browser.
-Let's say we're interested in points with published uncertainties and with flux values larger than 1.0 Jy (this will be easy as these are the units we imported M82 and NGC7714 with).
+Let's say we're interested in points with published uncertainties and with flux values larger than 1.0 Jy.
-Click on the "Data" tab and type 'e: &gt; 1.0 and f: !="" ' in the Boolean filter, where e: is the FluxAxis column, in Jy, and f: is StatError.
-We display the selected points by clicking "View Selected."
+Click on the "Data" tab and type `$2 &gt; 1.0 && $4 > 0` into the
+Filter Expression field, where `$2` is the Flux\_Value column, in Jy, and `$4` is Flux\_Error.
+We click "Select Points" to highlight the values.
+One can then "Extract" the selected points to a new SED.
-The masked data is faded in the SED Viewer.

 [![Iris Screenshot](./imgs/coplot5_small.jpg)](./imgs/coplot5.png)

-We can view the selected points-only by clicking "Extract" on the Metadata Browser; a new SED, called "FilterSed," is displayed in the Viewer, and is available for saving, appending and analyzing in the SED Builder window.
+A new SED, called "FilterSed," is displayed in the Viewer, and is available for saving, appending and analyzing in the SED Builder window.
 The final SED is displayed in the figure below.